Cannabis salad, combined with cannabis infused olive oil vinaigrette, is the perfect way to elevate your dinner while enjoying cannabis raw leaf.

 Cooking with cannabis infused products is having a bit of a moment in modern cuisine.
 Edibles affect our bodies differently, though, as they are absorbed through the liver rather than the lungs.
 This creates different metabolites that can pack a heavier punch than that from smoking or vaping.
-Also, it can take up to two hours to feel the full effect, so the rule of thumb for cannabis cooking is 10mg stretched out across the entire meal.
+Also, it can take up to two hours to feel the full effect, so the best rule of thumb for cannabis cooking is 10mg stretched out across the entire meal.
 We recommend you start with a cannabis salad and a nice cannabis-infused olive oil dressing to get the appetite primed for the main course.

 Infused Olive Oil on Cannabis Salad is the Perfect Starter